BackendDatabases

 Connect to SQLite databases.

-Attach a local SQLite file and get full CRUD through DuckDB's native sqlite_scanner extension.
+Connect to a local SQLite file and get full CRUD through a direct better-sqlite3 driver connection.
 Ideal for development, testing, and embedded use cases.

 import { createEngine } from '@superapp/backend'